310552017/VRDL_HW2_Street_View_House_Numbers_detection/README.md

 - I transfer the file on google colab and save on the google drive , then download the csv file to my computer to train the model.
 1. Download the dataset from https://drive.google.com/drive/folders/1aRWnNvirWHXXXpPPfcWlHQuzGJdXagoc.
 2. Upload file "digitStruct.mat"、"Transfer_mat_To_csv.ipynb" to google drive in the same folder.
-3. Run the file "digitStruct.mat" you will get a "train_ann.csv" file.
+3. Run the file "Transfer_mat_To_csv.ipynb" you will get a "train_ann.csv" file.
 4. Download the file "train_ann.csv".
 5. Extract the "train.zip" and "test.zip" in the folder with "train_ann.csv".
 6. Training images will be put in "train" folder and testing images will be put in "test" folder.